Tennessee pauses executions, will review lethal injections

 The pause will remain in effect through the end of the year to allow time for the review and corrective action, Lee said.

+The testing would be done normally by a pharmacy that produces the drugs for a medical setting, and Romanelli suspects Tennessee lifted those guidelines for its execution protocols.

+“In their defense, they are probably thinking, ‘Let’s keep this as clean as possible — as airtight as possible,'” Romanelli said.

-Henry said last week that the night before the execution, she requested the results of the tests for potency, sterility and endotoxins but received no response.
-Henry suspects at least two of the three execution drugs were compounded, rather than commercially manufactured, she said, although secrecy rules surrounding Tennessee executions makes it difficult to know for certain.
+Henry said last week that the night before the execution, she requested the results of the testing but received no response.
+Henry believes at least two of the three execution drugs were compounded, rather than commercially manufactured, she said, although secrecy rules surrounding Tennessee executions makes it difficult to know for certain.

 It was through a public records request that Henry received heavily redacted records from the state’s last lethal injection execution in 2019.
 She believes the drugs in that case did not pass the required tests.
 Drugs are supposed to be tested to United States Pharmacopeial Convention (USP) standards.
 Henry said she believes those drugs were tested but using a standard from a different country, likely because they were sourced from overseas.